gemmakbarlow/stickers/README.md

 ## publication

-App has since been published as [Wallpaper Hearts](https://itunes.apple.com/us/app/wallpaper-hearts-love-ly-messaging-stickers/id1218546379?ls=1&mt=80) on the App Store.
+App was previously published as [Wallpaper Hearts](https://itunes.apple.com/us/app/wallpaper-hearts-love-ly-messaging-stickers/id1218546379?ls=1&mt=80) on the App Store.
+It was removed in July 2020.

 ![app store](Screenshots/appstore.png)